mirkancal/bluemonday_brick/README.md

 ### Firebase

-Project comes with Firebase services, just as Auth, Notifications, Remote Config, Analytics and Crashlytics.
-Setting up the Firebase is necessary.
-Cloud Firestore package is added both on `pubspec.yaml` and `Podfile` but there's no code related to the Firestore initially.
-In case of removing Firestore, remove from both places.
+The project includes Firebase services such as Auth, Notifications, Remote Config, Analytics, and Crashlytics.
+Setting up Firebase is essential.
+The Cloud Firestore package is added to both `pubspec.yaml` and `Podfile`.
+However, there's no initial code related to Firestore.
+If you decide to remove Firestore, ensure you remove it from both files.

-I put a script called `setup_firebase.sh` which is using flutterfire to set up firebase.
-Also app comes with 3 different flavors, production, development and staging.
-You can edit the script and run 2 more times to add Firebase to other flavors.
+I've provided a script named `setup_firebase.sh` that utilizes flutterfire to set up Firebase.
+Additionally, the app has three different flavors: production, development, and staging.
+If you need to add Firebase to other flavors, you can modify the script and execute it two more times.

 ### RevenueCat

-Template has PurchaseBloc and PurchaseService which is using RevenueCat.
-To use properly, you need to set up proucts, add them on RevenueCat, add your RevenueCat iOS and Android keys on `.env` file.
-After that running that, you need to run build_runner.
-Template also has few scripts defined on `pubspec.yaml`, if you have `rps` package, you can run them like: `rps clean ios`
+The template contains a PurchaseBloc and PurchaseService that utilize RevenueCat.
+For proper usage, you must set up products and register them on RevenueCat.
+Then, add your RevenueCat iOS and Android keys to the `.env` file.
+After completing these steps, execute the build_runner.
+The template also defines several scripts in `pubspec.yaml`.
+If you have the `rps` package installed, you can run commands like: `rps clean ios`.

 ## Tree 🌲